Introduction to PostgreSQL DELETE

 Output:

-Explanation: In the above example, we have a delete row that has stud id is 11and stud name is PQR from student table.
-After deleting the row stud id 11 is deleted from the table.
+Explanation: In the above example, we have a delete row that has a stud id is 11and a stud name is PQR from the student table.
+After deleting the row, stud id 11 is deleted from the table.

 3. Delete statement with exists condition

 We can delete this record using exists conditions.
-Basically from a clause in PostgreSQL is not allow to delete the record from more than one table in PostgreSQL.
-The below example shows that delete the record by using existing conditions in PostgreSQL.
-We have used student and stud_book table to describe the example of delete statement using existing conditions are as follows.
+Basically from, a clause in PostgreSQL is not allow to delete the record from more than one table in PostgreSQL.
+The example below shows that delete the record using existing PostgreSQL conditions.
+We have used the student and stud_book table to describe the example of a delete statement using existing conditions are as follows.

 Code: